Teacher in Charge: Mr G. Cass

 We look at a different area every week, although the ideas we discuss in one area often start cropping up again in unexpected places.
 The list below gives an idea of what we will be doing; the order may change, but we will cover each theme during the term.

-Each week’s theme tries to connect Philosophy to a subject are that students will already have experience of.
+Each week’s theme tries to connect Philosophy to a subject that students will already have experience of.

 What does it mean to say you “know” something?